radixpanther/e621-tag-nabber/README.md

 -   Copy the original image to the specified directory (mirroring the original directory structure).
 -   Create a file in the specified directory with the same name as the original file, but with a `.txt` extension and comma-separated tags.

+## TODO

+Stuff I would like to see added at some point:

+-   [ ] Add ability to target a specific file.
+-   [ ] Add an actual CLI interface.